San Francisco, United States of America - Things to Do in San Francisco

 Top Things to Do in San Francisco

-Booking Tip: Bridge walking is free, but bike rentals cost $30-50 per day with many shops offering guided tours for $40-60.
+Booking Tip: Bridge walking is free, but bike rentals cost $30-40 per day.
 Visit early morning or late afternoon for the best lighting and fewer crowds.
-Book bike tours in advance during peak season.
+Many bike rental shops offer guided tours for $50-70 including bike rental.

-Explore the infamous former federal prison that once held Al Capone and other notorious criminals on this rocky island in San Francisco Bay.
-The award-winning audio tour, narrated by former inmates and guards, brings the prison's dramatic history to life as you walk through preserved cells and facilities.
-The island also offers stunning panoramic views of the city skyline and bay.
+Explore the infamous former federal prison that housed notorious criminals like Al Capone.
+The audio tour, narrated by former inmates and guards, brings the prison's dramatic history to life.
+The ferry ride offers stunning views of the San Francisco skyline and bay.

-Booking Tip: Tickets cost $45-65 for adults and sell out weeks in advance, especially in summer.
-Book directly through Alcatraz Cruises or authorized vendors.
-Night tours ($55-75) offer a more atmospheric experience with fewer crowds.
+Booking Tip: Tickets cost $45-65 and sell out weeks in advance, especially in summer.
+Book online at least 2-3 weeks ahead.
+Night tours ($55-75) are less crowded and more atmospheric but only available select evenings.

 Fisherman's Wharf and Pier 39